-Equality, Good relations and Inclusion
+Equality/Good relations/Inclusion

-We are committed to promoting equality, good relations and inclusion and believe them to be central to improving the quality of life for everyone.
+We are committed to promoting equality/good relations and inclusion and believe this is central to improving the quality of life for everyone.
 A peaceful and inclusive society is vital to economic regeneration, attracting talent, generating tourism and reducing inequalities.